MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -TelephoneNumberStartsWith
 Filters the returned results based on starts with string match for the specified string on TelephoneNumber.
+For supported formats see TelephoneNumber.

 ```yaml
 Type: System.String